codeAligned/LeetCode-1/Liveramp/Liveramp.md

 >   I see the big data area so promising that everyone should be connected in some way through any form of data.
 As a Computer Science major student, I had solid foundations on computer systems programming, but that's far from enough.
 I still want to apply my skills on data science.
 So I took Machine Learning and Data Science and Engineering courses online during this Summer, and had an overview of what we can do with a huge amount of data, and how we can deal with them, which really excites me to engage in this area.

 >   LiveRamp is the leader in data connectivity, exploiting the meaning of those data to better connect business and their customers.
-So I really want to join and discover more in this industry, work with brilliant engineers in LiveRamp, and fianlly contribute myself to this area.
+So I really want to join and discover more in this industry, work with brilliant engineers in LiveRamp, and finally contribute myself to this area.

 Preparation